tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 }
 ```

- * Called when a player is about to die
+ * Called when the player is about to die
  * HitInfo may be null
  * Returning a non-null value overrides default behavior